Office: Room 101, 11 Southpark Terrace, University of Glasgow G12 8LG

 Quantity and quality?
 The real effect of China's stimulus-driven credit expansion at the industry level

 This paper studies the effects of China's economic stimulus of 2009-10 on industry investment performance and allocation trends within provinces.
 I identify industries with strong, weak, and without government support by collecting keywords from official government documents, and estimate the differential impact by applying a difference-in-difference strategy.
 Quantitatively, industries with government back-up are encouraged to invest more after 2009.
 However, qualitatively, it results in a less efficient investment of industries with strong government intervention, which causes a poor post-stimulus allocation trend within provinces, particularly in state-dominant sectors and regions with high corruption levels or less-developed financial systems.
-We further confirm that this is related to the sharp increase in bank loans and severe over-investment after 2009.
+I further confirm that this is related to the sharp increase in bank loans and severe over-investment after 2009.
 Overall, my findings support the view that the stimulus-driven credit expansion in China results in more resources being allocated to sectors with weaker growth prospects.

 The impact of the economic stimulus package on China's economic growth

 This paper studies the growth effects of China's economic stimulus plan of 2009-10.
-I use the recently developed regression methods, the error correction model (ECM) and the pooled mean group (PMG) approach, which treats heterogeneous short-run dynamics explicitly within a long-run model.
+I use the recently developed regression methods, the error correction model (ECM), and the pooled mean group (PMG) approach, which treats heterogeneous short-run dynamics explicitly within a long-run model.
 Results suggest that there is a significant long-term negative link between fiscal/credit expansion and growth in China, while the short-term effects are positive.
 I argue that the stimulus plan is one of the factors behind the slowdown in Chinese growth due to its disproportionate allocation of government expenditure and bank credit.

-Corporate finance and investment
+Empirical corporate finance and investment